baudelaine/ocp-esx/Build-Cluster.md

 > :warning: Wait for ctl vm to be up and display its DHCP address in the **3rd column**.
 > You may need to run script **several times**.

-> :warning: Run this on ESX
+> :information_source: Run this on ESX

 	$WORKDIR/getVMAddress.sh | grep ctl